 - Ice Skating & Rollerblading – The Village at Northstar Resort has an outdoor rink that is used for ice skating in the winter and rollerblading in the summer.
 This is a great place to let your kids play while you enjoy cocktails rink side.

-- Boating – Rent a boat and spend a fun day out on the water exploring Lake Tahoe’s beautiful coves and beaches.
+- Boating – I highly suggest renting a boat and spending a fun day out on the water exploring Lake Tahoe’s beautiful coves and beaches.

-- Water Skiing and Wakeboarding – Lake Tahoe is an excellent lake to water ski or wakeboard or inner tube!
+- Water Skiing & Wakeboarding – Lake Tahoe is an excellent lake to water ski or wakeboard or inner tube!
+You can book a private customizable water sports excursion to enjoy a fun-filled day on the lake.

 - Beach Day – If you don’t rent a boat but still want to be on the water you can drive to one of the many public beaches and enjoy a fun beach day lakeside.
 In the summer months parking can be hard to find at the public beaches so go early.